gitlabhq/gitlab-runner/docs/install/windows.md

 # Install on Windows

-To install GitLab Runner on Windows, your user must have a password set up.
+To install and run GitLab Runner on Windows you need:
+* Git installed
+* A password for your user account, if you want to run it under your user account rather than the Built-in System Account

 ## Installation

-1. Create a folder somewhere in your system, ex.: `C:\Multi-Runner`.
+1. Create a folder somewhere in your system, ex.: `C:\GitLab-Runner`.

 1. Download the binary for [x86][]  or [amd64][] and put it into the folder you created.

-1. Run an `Administrator` command prompt ([How to][prompt]).
-The simplest is to write `Command Prompt` in Windows search field, right click and select `Run as administrator`.
-You will be asked to confirm that you want to execute the elevated command prompt.
+Rename the binary to `gitlab-runner.exe`.

+1. Run an [`Administrator`/elevated command prompt][prompt] (<kbd>WindowsKey</kbd> + <kbd>X</kbd> then select Command Prompt (Admin)).

-1. Register the Runner (look into [Runners documentation](https://docs.gitlab.com/ce/ci/runners/) to learn how to obtain a token):
+1. Register the Runner (see [Runners documentation](https://docs.gitlab.com/ce/ci/runners/) to learn how to obtain a token):

     ```bash
-    cd C:\Multi-Runner
+    C:\Windows\system32>cd C:\GitLab-Runner

-    gitlab-ci-multi-runner register
+    C:\GitLab-Runner>gitlab-runner register

-    Please enter the gitlab-ci coordinator URL (e.g. https://gitlab.com )
+    Please enter the gitlab-ci coordinator URL (e.g. https://gitlab.com/):
     https://gitlab.com
-    Please enter the gitlab-ci token for this runner
+    Please enter the gitlab-ci token for this runner:
-    xxx
+    xxxx
+    Please enter the gitlab-ci description for this runner:
+    [xxxx]:
-    Please enter the gitlab-ci description for this runner
+    Please enter the gitlab-ci tags for this runner (comma separated):
-    my-runner
+    windows
+    Whether to run untagged builds [true/false]:
+    [false]: true
-    INFO[0034] fcf5c619 Registering runner... succeeded
+    Registering runner... succeeded
-    Please enter the executor: shell, docker, docker-ssh, ssh?
+    Please enter the executor: docker+machine, kubernetes, docker, docker-ssh, parallels, virtualbox, shell, ssh, docker-ssh+machine:
-    docker
-    Please enter the Docker image (eg. ruby:2.1):
-    ruby:2.1
+    shell
-    INFO[0037] Runner registered successfully.
-Feel free to start it, but if it's
-    running already the config should be automatically reloaded!
+    Runner registered successfully.
+Feel free to start it, but if it's running already the config should be automatically reloaded!
     ```

 1. Install the Runner as a service and start it.
+You can either run the service using the Built-in System Account (recommended) or using a user account.

+    **Run service using Built-in System Account**

+    ```bash
+    gitlab-runner install
+    gitlab-runner start
+    ```

+    **Run service using user account**

     You have to enter a valid password for the current user account, because it's required to start the service by Windows:

     ```bash
-    gitlab-ci-multi-runner install --user ENTER-YOUR-USERNAME --password ENTER-YOUR-PASSWORD
+    gitlab-runner install --user ENTER-YOUR-USERNAME --password ENTER-YOUR-PASSWORD
-    gitlab-ci-multi-runner start
+    gitlab-runner start
     ```

     See the [troubleshooting section](#troubleshooting) if you encounter any errors during the Runner installation.

 Voila!
-Runner is installed and will be run after system reboot.
+Runner is installed, running, and will start again after each system reboot.
 Logs are stored in Windows Event Log.

 ## Update